 MATERIALS AND METHODS:

 The experiment was conducted at HRS, Lam Dr.YSRHU for three years with eleven hybrids from public and private sector during 2014 to 2016 in Randomized block design with three replications.
 The details of the hybrids studied were LCH-111, NCH-1773, NCH-1754, KHPH-229, NCH-2902, ARCH-177, CCH-12, NCH-1122, Arch-228, BSS-453 and Kasi Anmol (Table 1).
-The nursery was raised as per the procedure and forty to forty five day old seedlings were transplanted in a randomized complete block design with spacing at 60 cm x 30 cm in 4 X 3 mt plot irrigated through furrows.
+The nursery was raised as per the procedure and 40-45 days old seedlings were transplanted in a randomized complete block design with spacing at 60 cm x 30 cm in 4 X 3 mt plot irrigated through furrows.
 The standard recommended package of practices and need based plant protection measures was followed for raising the crop.
 The observations on plant height (cm), total number of branches per plant, plant spread (N-S and E-W) (cm) and days to 50% flowering, the fruit characteristics like number of fruits per plant, fruit length (cm), fruit girth (cm) and average fruit weight (g) and the yield and quality parameters ascorbic acid, oleoresin, capsanthin, Cy, Cr was recorded.
 The data were analyzed with appropriate statistical method suggested by Panse and Sukhatme (1967) and pooled analysis was done as per Gomez and Gomez 1984.

 RESULTS AND DISCUSSION: